Enterobacteriaceae

 Enterobacteriaceae is a large family of Gram-negative bacteria.
-It was first proposed by Rahn in 1936, and now includes over 30 genera and more than 100 species.
+It includes over 30 genera and more than 100 species.
 Its classification above the level of family is still a subject of debate, but one classification places it in the order Enterobacterales of the class Gammaproteobacteria in the phylum Pseudomonadota.
 In 2016, the description and members of this family were emended based on comparative genomic analyses by Adeolu et al.

 Enterobacteriaceae includes, along with many harmless symbionts, many of the more familiar pathogens, such as Salmonella, Escherichia coli, Klebsiella, and Shigella.
 Other disease-causing bacteria in this family include Enterobacter and Citrobacter.
-Members of the Enterobacteriaceae can be trivially referred to as enterobacteria or "enteric bacteria",as several members live in the intestines of animals.
+Members of the Enterobacteriaceae can be trivially referred to as enterobacteria or "enteric bacteria", as several members live in the intestines of animals.
 In fact, the etymology of the family is enterobacterium with the suffix to designate a family (aceae)—not after the genus Enterobacter (which would be "Enterobacteraceae")—and the type genus is Escherichia.